Personal Independence Payment (PIP) is a benefit for people who have a long term health condition or disability to help with their extra costs.

 We've come up with answers to some frequently asked questions about PIP.

-We've created the following factsheets and precedent letters (which are designed to address complex legal situations) to help you know your rights and when to get advice about a problem.
+We've created some factsheets and precedent letters (which are designed to address complex legal situations) to help you know your rights and when to get advice about a problem.

 You can access these on our Information and advice resources page.